 M&E Average Annual Staff Loading (Schedule 6)

 Schedule 6 – M&E Average Annual Staff Loading, shall present the Contractor’s key Tasks, positions, FTEs, hours, hourly rates and whether the position is an onshore or offshore resource by month for the M&E Services.
-Bidders are directed not to exceed the defined monthly hours for CalSAWS, CalHEERS and GA/GR Correspondence SCR tasks.
+Bidders are directed to align with the defined monthly hours for CalSAWS, CalHEERS and GA/GR Correspondence SCR tasks.
 The Tier 3 Service Desk task hours are not part of the defined monthly hours for CalSAWS SCRs.
 Bidders are specifically directed to complete columns C, D and E on Schedule 6.
 Bidders should define additional Tasks as needed.
 The M&E Staff Loading does serve as the basis for payment for this Six-Year Base Contract Period.
 This worksheet provides data and is linked to Schedule 5 – M&E Services Price.
 Schedule 6 defines price by SFY.

 Schedule 6 contains the following six worksheets, one for each contract year in the Base Contract Period: